 Managing LinkedIn Learning Content in Docebo

-When LinkedIn Learning courses are imported as AICC learning objects in your Central Learning Object Repository, they can be managed like regular AICC learning objects, and have the same advanced settings options.
-You can refer to this article to learn more about pushing learning objects from the CLOR into courses.
+When LinkedIn Learning courses are imported as AICC training materials in your Central Repository, they can be managed like regular AICC training materials, and have the same advanced settings options.

-Once you find the training material from LinkedIn Learning in the list of learning objects in the CLOR, press the edit icon in the object’s row to edit the details of the learning object, as desired.
+Once you find the training material from LinkedIn Learning in the list of training materials in the Central Repository, press the edit icon in the object’s row to edit the details of the training material, as desired.

-Please Note: The learning object is marked as complete when 100% of the content has been viewed.
-There is no In Progress status for this learning object, only Not Started and Complete.
+The training material is marked as complete when 100% of the content has been viewed.
+There is no In Progress status for this training material, only Not Started and Complete.

 Managing the LinkedIn Learning Catalog in Docebo

-In order to manage the catalog’s visibility to users, you must assign users to view the catalog, then users can enroll into courses by themselves.
+In order to manage the catalog’s visibility to users, you must assign users to view the catalog, then users can enroll in courses by themselves.
 The catalog visibility depends on which users are assigned to it.
 In order to prevent users from seeing the catalog, do not assign them to the catalog.
-Refer to this article to learn more about catalog management.

 Attending a LinkedIn Learning Course as a Learner

-As a learner, you have full visibility of the LinkedIn catalog only if the platform Superadmin gave you the rights to see it.
+As a learner, you have full visibility of the LinkedIn catalog only if the platform Superadmin gave you the right to see it.
 Log in to the platform and select Courses Catalog from the Main Menu.
-The LinkedIn Learning Catalog is listed among the other catalogs assigned to you, and includes all the courses downloaded from the LinkedIn Learning platform.
+The LinkedIn Learning Catalog is listed among the other catalogs assigned to you and includes all the courses downloaded from the LinkedIn Learning platform.

-Look for the course you are interested in, and click on the course tile to access its dedicated page where you can learn more about the course author and language, and read a course description.
+Look for the course you are interested in by searching for specific content, or filtering by subject, difficulty or course language.
+Click on the course tile to access its dedicated page where you can learn more about the course author and language, and read a course description.
 Press Enroll to subscribe to the course.
-Confirm your enrollment by pressing Enroll in the pop up box.
+Confirm your enrollment by pressing Enroll in the pop-up box.